baiango/NOSMap/README.md

 - NOSMap is around 15% slower than the Rust hash map

 # 🧻🤣🤣🤣 References
+I learned new buzzwords to say.
+This is my name-dropping exercise. 😇

 [Faster than Rust and C++: the PERFECT hash table](https://youtu.be/DMQ_HcNSOAI)
 [Array of structures (AoS) and structure of arrays (SoA)](https://en.wikipedia.org/wiki/AoS_and_SoA#Structure_of_arrays)
 [Optimizing Open Addressing - thenumb.at](https://thenumb.at/Hashtables/)